jinboszu/jinboszu/README.md

 ⡀⠀⠀⠀⢸⣿⣿⣿⣿⣿⣿⣿⣿⣷⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡇
 ```

-I'm Bo Jin, an Assistant Professor at the Department of Management, Shenzhen University, Shenzhen, China.
+My name is Bo Jin, and I am an Assistant Professor at the Department of Management, Shenzhen University, Shenzhen, China.

 I primarily research on the methodology of Operations Research.